MA, BA (Hons), PGCE

 You may also choose to buy some items of personal equipment such as a laptop or tablet computer, but this is not required; desktop and laptop computers are available for you to use in common study areas, including a loan system in the Library.

-This course doesn't require a portfolio as part of the application process.
+For the majority of our courses, we'll ask you to digitally submit a portfolio as part of the application process.

-The courses currently requiring interviews are BA (Hons) Make-up for Media and Performance and BA (Hons) Textiles.
-BA (Hons) Acting and BA (Hons) Dance require auditions.
-If you're invited to one you'll have at least 10 days notice.
+The only course requiring an audition is BA (Hons) Acting and if you're invited to one you'll have at least 10 days notice.

-Facilities and resources
+Studios and resources

 The design studio is equipped with a suite of Apple Mac computers, each with industry-standard software.
 In addition, students have access to the AUB specialist arts library, a newly refurbished print workshop, dedicated Mac suites and a base room.

-Communication Design and Strategy is a unique course that's taught through a blend of theoretical instruction and practical application.
+BA (Hons) Communication Design and Strategy is a unique course that's taught through a blend of theoretical instruction and practical application.
 It utilises a variety of methods, including lectures, workshops, and studio-based practice.
 Emphasis is placed initially on hands-on learning, developing concepts through to digital construction or strategic methodologies.
 Students will frequently engage in individual and group projects that reflect their ideas and concepts.

 Industry-standard software and hardware are used extensively to provide students with valuable, up-to-date technical skills.
 Regular feedback from tutors ensures continuous improvement, while guest lectures from industry professionals provide unique insights.
 The course encourages self-directed study, fostering creativity and independent problem-solving skills.

-Independent learning is integral to the Communication Design and Strategy course.
+Independent learning is integral to BA (Hons) Communication Design and Strategy.
 It empowers you to explore their unique interests and styles within the creative industries.
 Assignments often involve self-guided research, creative concept development, and problem-solving, promoting critical thinking.
 You also engage in independent creative projects, from conception to execution, providing a platform to apply learned skills.
 Beyond studio-based learning, you're encouraged to stay updated with industry trends and software.
 This self-directed approach cultivates a sense of ownership, resilience, and adaptability, crucial traits for future careers in the ever-evolving creative industry.
 Ultimately, it supports the development of well-rounded independent designers and strategists.

 Contact hours include all scheduled teaching sessions, but also supervised time in the workshop or studio.
 In line with national guidance, we include in our calculation of contact hours all the time that's scheduled in the studio for independent study, which is also supported by staff (either academic staff, or technicians).